ssmirr/CM/Playbooks.md

 Mixing `register`, `changed_when`, and `with_items` can get tricky.
 Based on context, sometimes the variable saved in register will change per item during task execution.
 Othertimes, when all done contain a list of all items and their results.
 For some more details:
 [see this example](http://stackoverflow.com/a/41292571/547112).

-Ok.
-Check out [results.yml](examples/results.yml).
-There is a task that downloads a file.
-But since it uses the `shell` command it doesn't know that the task has already been done.
-It isn't idempotent and it will wastefully download the file over and over again!

-* Change the command so that there is a task that [first checks if the file already exists](http://docs.ansible.com/ansible/stat_module.html) in /tmp.
-Only download when it doesn't exist by adding a `when` condition.
-Note that the it is possible to pass this option to the shell command, however, it there are some limits to this approach: `creates={{dest_dir}}/{{exchange_item}}"`.

 ### Templates